wwwwwwzx/PyNXBot/README.md

 * r.IVs == spread_name (spread_name = [x,x,x,x,x,x])

 Stars Finder:
-1) Install the latest release of [Python](https://www.python.org/downloads/)
-2) Connect your Switch to Internet
+1) Connect your Switch to Internet
 2) Start sys-botbase, ldn_mitm and luxray (the yellow cursor of luxray has to be over "+3" button)
 3) Go to System Settings, check your Switch IP and write it inside config.json file
 4) Start the game, save in front of an Den whose beam has been generated through a Wishing Piece and leave the game opened